The Hidden Dangers of Common Over-the-Counter Medications

 Brian A Jackson/ShutterstockThere are more OTC options to treat allergies today than ever before, and that’s a good thing for the most part, says Neeta Ogden, MD, an allergist and immunologist in Edison, New Jersey and a spokesperson for the American College of Allergy, Asthma, and Immunology (ACAAI).
 But “people don’t always choose wisely and even when they choose the right OTC medication for their allergies, they may not be using it correctly.”

 Many people reach for OTC antihistamines when they start to sniffle and sneeze.
 Antihistamines block histamine, a chemical released by your immune system when you have an allergy attack, she explains.
 Two older antihistamines, diphenhydramine (Benadryl) and chlorpheniramine, tend to cause drowsiness, she says.
 “These older medications don’t last 24 hours like the newer generation of allergy medications.”
+Remember, it’s never a good idea to overdose on antihistamines.

 To avoid drowsiness and the need for repeat dosing, Dr. Ogden recommends selecting a 24-hour antihistamine.
 “These are less sedating, more effective, and one pill gives you 24-hour coverage.”
 Newer antihistamines include cetirizine (Zyrtec), desloratadine (Clarinex), fexofenadine (Allegra), and loratadine (Claritin).
 Other side effects seen with antihistamines may include dry mouth and constipation.
 These side effects are rare, but they are more common with seniors and people taking older antihistamines.
 Children may have nightmares and become restless and irritable if they take antihistamines for allergies.
 These side effects are much less pronounced with the newer antihistamines, the AAAAI notes.
 (Here are 7 sneaky signs your allergy medicine isn’t working.)